Samourai-Wallet/samourai-wallet-android/Guides/Advanced Features.md

 ### View a UTXO private key

 Samourai Wallet is an HD wallet.
 This means that when you combine your 12 secret words with your passphrase you can generate every private key for every address your wallet will ever create.
 However there are circumstances where you may quickly require an individual private key for an active address in your wallet.
-This guide will walk you through viewing a private key for an active utxo in your wallet.
+This guide will walk you through viewing a private key for an active UTXO in your wallet.

 **Step 1 - Show unspent outputs**